Mortgage Repayments Australia 2026: Forecast & RBA Interest Rates

 2026 is shaping up as another hard year for Australian mortgage holders.
 Rates are elevated, the RBA is watching inflation closely, and tens of thousands of people are about to roll off low fixed rates into a much higher variable world.
 Rate cuts exist on the horizon — but they're probably a 2027 story for most borrowers.

-What you can do right now: know your numbers, run the scenarios, and don't wait to have the conversation with your lender.
+What you can do right now: know your numbers, run the scenarios and don't wait to have the conversation with your lender.
 The homeowners who come through this period in the best shape aren't the ones who got lucky with rates — they're the ones who planned ahead and moved early.
 The Offset Account Calculator shows exactly how much interest you'd save by parking spare cash there rather than a savings account.